Peckmore/Journey/README.md

 ### Data Structure

 The data for the users **Journey** consists of a series of pages visited (_nodes_), each one linked to the page that came before it (_parent_) and to the pages that came after it (_children_).
 Each page can have multiple _children_, given that the user can navigate backwards and forwards through their travellog at any time, resulting in branches in their navigation history.
-Therefore, **Journey** moves beyond storing data as a simple list, as existing _travellogs_ do.
+Therefore, **Journey** moves beyond storing data as a simple list, as existing travellogs do.

 According to _Adrian Rusu_: [^tree-drawing-algorithms]

 > "The typical data structure for modeling hierarchical information is a tree whose vertices represent entities and whose edges correspond to relationships between entities."

-It becomes clear that our data lends itself naturally to a tree data structure, whereby our _nodes_ (pages visited) form a hierachy, with each _node_ representing a page the user has visited, and the relationships between _parent_ and _child_ nodes representing the chronology in which the pages have been visited.
+It becomes clear that our data lends itself naturally to a tree data structure, whereby our _nodes_ form a hierachy, with each _node_ representing a page the user has visited, and the relationships between _parent_ and _child_ nodes representing the chronology in which the pages have been visited.

 It must be noted however, that this chronology is limited only to the order that links were followed from each page, and not to the times that they were followed; the depth of nodes within the tree does not indicate order.

-For example, if the user navigates back from a page that has a depth of 10 (is 10-levels deep within the tree) to a page that has a depth of 2, and then visits a new page, that new page will be have a depth of 3.
-However, this page was visited after the page with a depth of 10.
+For example, if the user navigates back from a page that has a depth of 10 (is 10-levels deep within the tree) to a page that has a depth of 2, and then visits a new page, that new page will have a depth of 3 even though it was visited after the page with a depth of 10.
 This illustrates how depth cannot be used to determine the order in which pages were visited in relation to other nodes within the tree.

-At a high-level, there are three types of defined tree structures, with various further specialisations within each type: **binary tree**, **ternary tree**, and **n-ary tree**.
+At a high-level there are three types of defined tree structure, with various further specialisations within each type; **binary tree**, **ternary tree**, and **n-ary tree**.
 These are illustrated below:

 <div align="center">